munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 <aside name="ocr">

-It's weird to think that that is literally an OCR process.
+It's weird to think that this is literally an OCR process.

 </aside>